Referencing Resources in Transactions

 POST https://fhir-bootcamp.medblocks.com/fhir

-On analysing the server response, you can see that a real ID is assigned to the Patient, and Observation.subject is updated to reference this new Patient ID.
+On analyzing the server response, you can see that a real ID is assigned to the Patient, and Observation.subject is updated to reference this new Patient ID.

-Since we used a transaction the resources are created atomically, that is either all succeed or all fail.
+Since we used a transaction, the resources are created atomically, meaning either all succeed or all fail.

 Summary